Albuquerque Assault & Battery Lawyers

-Aggravated assault can lead to a fourth degree felony charge, with a punishment range of up to 18 months in prison and up to $5,000 in fines.
+Aggravated assault can lead to a fourth-degree felony charge, with a punishment range of up to 18 months in prison and up to $5,000 in fines.

 Battery is quite different from assault in New Mexico because it involves actual touching.
 Assault typically involves only the attempt to commit a battery or the threatening of a battery.
 Battery is defined under New Mexico law as the “unlawful, intentional touching or application of force to another in a rude, insolent, or angry manner.”
-Battery is classified as a petty misdemeanor with up to 6 months in jail and a fine up to $500.
+Battery is classified as a petty misdemeanor with up to 6 months in jail and a fine of up to $500.

 Aggravated battery is also quite different from both assault and ordinary battery because it is the touching of a person with the intent to injure.
-If you do commit aggravated battery and it results in great bodily harm or you commit aggravated battery with a deadly weapon or in a way that could cause bodily harm, you could face up to a third degree felony charge.
+If you do commit aggravated battery and it results in great bodily harm or you commit aggravated battery with a deadly weapon or in a way that could cause bodily harm, you could face up to a third-degree felony charge.
 If you commit aggravated battery that does not cause death or great bodily injury but does result in painful temporary disfigurement or loss or impairment, it is typically charged as a misdemeanor offense.

 Defense of Assault and Battery Charges